 1. Assures an efficient and effective storeroom operation by following and monitoring procedures to receive, unpack, inventory, store (as necessary), account for, and issue all shipments of maintenance supplies and equipment, such as lumber, nails, bolts, hardware, conduit, switches, electrical wiring, repair parts for valves, thermostats, pumps and fittings, hand tools, pipe dyes and cutters, and similar type supplies and equipment.

-2. Ensures that the Facilities Maintenance department has an adequate and appropriate stock of maintenance supplies and equipment by maintaining a perpetual inventory of all such materials stored in the department, developing supplies, parts, and systems support plans based on supply and demand patterns related to seasonal factors, program changes, changes in end-use applications, or similar elements, and reordering as necessary to maintain adequate stocks.
+2. Ensures that supported departments have an adequate and appropriate stock of supplies and equipment by maintaining a perpetual inventory of all such materials stored in the department, developing supplies, parts, and systems support plans based on supply and demand patterns related to seasonal factors, program changes, changes in end-use applications, or similar elements, and reordering as necessary to maintain adequate stocks.

 3. Makes supply system support decisions incorporating asset status, asset interchangeability, purchasing support, and established financial guidance by exercising authority to establish and revise stock order frequencies, establishing stock levels for individual items on a selective basis, and managing assigned items to achieve effective supply support while remaining within authorized or available funds.

-4. Procures materials, supplies, and equipment for Facilities Maintenance to meet the needs of the department and complies with University purchasing guidelines and principles and prepares functional specifications for specialty items to be purchased through purchasing procedures.
+4. Procures materials, supplies, and equipment for all departmental units under Facilities Management to meet the needs of the department, prepares functional specifications for specialty items to be purchased, and complies with University purchasing procedures, guidelines and principles.

-5. Assures 100 percent accountability of all maintenance equipment and supplies received in the department by following and monitoring compliance with guidelines for checking the condition and accuracy of shipments, assuring that records of all shipments are verifiable and accurate, and sorting, classifying, and storing those items for ready identification and inventory.
+5. Assures strict accountability of all equipment and supplies received in the department by following and monitoring compliance with guidelines for checking the condition and accuracy of shipments, assuring that records of all shipments are verifiable and accurate, and sorting, classifying, and storing those items for ready identification and inventory.

-6. Utilizes proficiency with the computerized Work Order and Inventory Management systems and interfaced PDAs by supervising and training clerical staff, stores clerks, and field employees in the use of the computerized inventory system, maintaining records, developing reports for the reconciliation of parts and supplies inventories, and controlling access to the main manual and computerized programs.
+7. Supervises and trains clerical staff, stores clerks, and field employees in the use of the computerized inventory system, maintains records, and develops reports for the reconciliation of parts and supplies inventories in order to take full advantage of the system and maximize efficiency.

-7. Works cooperatively to provide quality, seamless customer service by serving as a central point of contact and exchange of information for maintenance, grounds, and custodial staff about material and parts support problems affecting their respective areas and demonstrating a continuous effort to improve operations, decrease turnaround times, and streamline the inventory process.
+8. Establishes and maintains a positive and cooperative working relationship with members of Facilities Management and the campus community, works cooperatively to provide quality, seamless customer service by serving as a central point of contact and exchange of information for Facilities Management staff about material and parts support problems affecting their respective areas and demonstrating a continuous effort to improve operations, decrease turnaround times, and streamline the inventory process.

-8. Reduces the potential for the loss of Facilities Maintenance tools by assuring that tools or equipment are issued to departmental personnel only, maintaining a record of items issued for use by personnel, and informing supervisory personnel when items are not returned as required.
+9. Reduces the potential for the loss of Facilities Management tools by assuring that tools or equipment are issued to departmental personnel only, maintaining a record of items issued for use by personnel, and informing supervisory personnel when items are not returned as required.

-9. Maintains Facilities Maintenance tools, equipment, and machinery in operational condition by inspecting tools and equipment when returned to the stores area, making minor repairs or replacing parts within the capability to do so, and performing periodic maintenance and cleaning of tools and equipment as prescribed in the operator's manual or as directed.
+10. Maintains tools, equipment, and machinery in operational condition by inspecting tools and equipment when returned to the stores area, making recommendations for and coordinating minor repairs or replacement of parts and coordinating periodic maintenance and cleaning of tools and equipment as prescribed in the operator's manual or as directed.

-11. Contributes to an accident-free work environment by keeping the stores area clean, neat and orderly and free of clutter and debris, properly storing and handling hazardous materials, solvents, and chemicals, following the operators’ manual for storage and use of tools and equipment, and operating various light delivery vehicles and/or equipment in a safe manner, adhering to all reasonable and prudent safety precautions and procedures.
+12. Contributes to an accident-free work environment by keeping the stores area clean, neat, orderly, and free of clutter and debris, properly storing and handling hazardous materials, solvents, and chemicals, following the operators’ manual for storage and use of tools and equipment, and operating various light delivery vehicles and/or equipment in a safe manner, adhering to all reasonable and prudent safety precautions and procedures.

-13 Contributes to the overall success of the Facilities Maintenance Department by performing all other duties and responsibilities as assigned.
+14. Contributes to the overall success of the Facilities Management Department by performing all other duties and responsibilities as assigned.

-The Material and Inventory Control Specialist, Facilities Maintenance is supervised by the Facilities Maintenance Support Services Supervisor and supervises full and part time staff assigned to Facilities Maintenance Stores.
+The Material and Inventory Control Specialist is supervised by the Administrative Coordinator, Facilities Management and supervises full and part time staff and student employees assigned to Stores.